 Have you ever found that your browser asks you to “remember me” or “save password” when you log into a website?
 This is done so you don’t have to type in your login credentials any time you visit a website.
 You have the option of allowing the browser to save your login information.

 Cookies allow browsers to save certain information.
 Cookies are little pieces of information that keep track of how a visitor communicates with a website.
 If you run an online store, for example, your site could monitor a customer’s path, including what products they looked for and what they bought.
-This information is used in analytics, and marketers use it to customise advertising to the preferences of visitors.
+This information is used in analytics, and marketers use it to customize advertising to the preferences of visitors.
 Cookies can also be used to store financial and personal details.

 If a hacker manages to steal your website’s cookies, they will have access to confidential details about your company and its guests.
 They will use this information to carry out malicious actions like defrauding consumers by stealing their credit card information.